'

 How to Choose the Best Guest Speakers for Your Event

-Selecting the right guest speaker for your event can be the difference between pats on the back and slow shakes of the head.
+Selecting the right guest speaker for your event can be the difference between success and failure.

-When selecting guest speakers you have a number of considerations.
+When selecting an event speaker you have a number of considerations.
 These span everything from technological know-how and diversity to their ability to engage and inspire your audience.

-Get it wrong and your reputation is damaged; get it right and you will have made a significant step towards a successful and memorable event.
+Get it wrong, and your reputation is damaged.
+Get it right, and you will have made a significant step towards a successful and memorable event.
+This might sound like a lot of pressure, but don’t panic!
+We’re here to help.

 In this piece, we look at how to select the ideal speaker for your event.